London and Lancashire Insurance: London and Lancashire becomes a composite

 The inter-war period brought mixed experiences.
 Premium income fell after the collapse of the 1920 boom, particularly the marine account.
 There was little in the way of acquisitions; the purchase of the Colonial Mutual Fire Insurance of Melbourne was an exception.
 Premiums gradually rose to a new record in 1929 and the company avoided any losses in the Wall Street crash of that year.
 The ensuing recession did cause a reduction in premiums at the beginning of the 1930s, but there was then a steady recovery.
-The U.K. business was helped both by the introduction of compulsory car insurance after the Road Traffic Act 1930 and by the housebuilding boom.
-As in the First World War, the Government largely covered war damage in World War II.
+The UK business was helped both by the introduction of compulsory car insurance after the Road Traffic Act 1930 and by the housebuilding boom.
+As in the First World War, the government largely covered war damage in World War II.
 Helped by inflation, premium income rose substantially through the late 1940s and 1950s, reaching £35 million by 1959.
 However, margins were falling because of increased competition, especially in the USA.
 London and Lancashire had made no acquisitions since the 1920s. whereas other insurers were consolidating to achieve greater scale.